yxyzyxy/yxyzyxy.github.io/_pages/math.md

 through this, we aim to motivate an elementary introduction to the theory of modular forms.
   </details>

-* *A Hitchhikers Guide to Riemann Surface Theory*, 2 December 2019.
+* **A Hitchhikers Guide to Riemann Surface Theory**, 2 December 2019.
 [Notes](/files/rstalknotes.pdf), [PDF](/files/rstalkabstract.pdf).
   <details>
     <summary>Abstract.</summary>

-   Riemann surfaces are one dimensional complex manifolds and arise quite naturally as covering spaces.
+   Riemann surfaces are one-dimensional complex manifolds and arise quite naturally as covering spaces.
 Moreover, every compact Riemann surface is obtained from an algebraic equation!
 In this talk, we go through basic examples and properties of Riemann surfaces, building up to the Riemann-Hurwitz formula and the Riemann-Roch theorem.
 We will then show a few